Scholarships for international students in the UK

 This particular fund is only open to students on a full-time, multi-year postgraduate programme.

-Each individual award is worth £5,000 and, as part of the application process, you'll need to submit a personal statement and, assuming you make it that far, attend an interview to discuss your application with the committee.
+Each individual award is worth up to £5,000.
+As part of the application process, you'll need to submit a personal statement.
+If shortlisted, you will then attend an interview to discuss your application with the committee.

 Inlaks Shivdasani Scholarships (India)